-Who can be recognized or receive compensation?
+Who can receive compensation?

-All PWLE can be recognized and/or receive compensation for their contributions.
-Our definition of PWLE is meant to align with the definition of "Patient" outlined by the Canadian Institutes of Health Research (CIHR) Strategy for Patient Oriented Research (SPOR)1 which includes individuals with personal experience of a health issue and/or informal caregivers, including family and friends.
-This policy builds on and adapts SPOR's Patient Partner Appreciation Policy and Procedure2, with specifics for TRANSFORM HF and TRCHR's context.
+All PWLE can receive compensation for their contributions.
+Our definition of PWLE is meant to align with the definition of "Patient" outlined by the Canadian Institutes of Health Research (CIHR) Strategy for Patient Oriented Research (SPOR) which includes individuals with personal experience of a health issue and/or informal caregivers, including family and friends.
+This policy builds on and adapts SPOR's Patient Partner Appreciation Policy and Procedure, with specifics for TRCHR's context.

-Who recognizes or provides compensation?
+Who provides compensation?